 You may not be able to use telavancin if you are pregnant.
 In animal studies, telavancin caused birth defects.
 You may need to have a negative pregnancy test before starting this treatment.

-To make sure telavancin is safe for you, tell your doctor if you have a history of kidney problems.
+Tell your doctor if you have a history of kidney problems.
 Your kidney function will need to be checked while your are receiving this medicine.

 Call your doctor at once if you have signs of kidney problems: little or no urinating, swelling in your ankles or feet, weight gain, or urine that looks foamy.